schymane/MassBank-documentation/developer_documentation.md

 Then, fix the bug and commit the fix in one or more separate commits.

 #### Finishing a hotfix branch
-When finished, the bugfix needs to be merged back into `master`, but also needs to be merged back into `dev`.
+When finished, the bugfix needs to be merged back into `main`, but also needs to be merged back into `dev`.
-First, update `master` and tag the release.
+First, update `main` and tag the release.
 ```
 $ hub pull-request -m 'Release version 2.1.1'
 ```
 Wait for all checks to finish.
-Now the release can be merged to `master`.
+Now the release can be merged to `main`.
 ```
-$ git checkout master
+$ git checkout main
 $ git merge --no-ff hotfix-2.1.1
-$ git push origin master
+$ git push origin main
 $ git tag -a 2.1.1 -m 'Release version 2.1.1'
 $ git push origin 2.1.1
 ```